susyjam/MicrosoftAzureML/Operationalizing Machine Learning/README.md

 ## Screen Recording
  ![Video][1.15]

- Apparently my microphone failed, sorry for the inconvenience, so I tried to detail everything
+Apparently my microphone failed, sorry for the inconvenience, so I tried to detail everything.
+I would like to fix it again but I only have access to the course for a couple of hours, could you excuse my audio?

  link: https://youtu.be/UnzZhiFQrHM